zuozhenggh/learning-library/developer-library/choose-json-adventure/intro/intro.md

 # Introduction

+You are in a meeting where your team is asked to create an application on a set of data...no problem!
+You have done this multiple times before...should be simple.
+At the end of the meeting, after reviewing the requirements, UX and timelines, you are given the data.

+**Its 4400 records in JSON format.**

+What do you do?

 ## About JSON

 JSON is a human-readable, self-describing format to represent data in a hierarchical format.
 This is best illustrated by an example: